 You’ll know the mixture has reduced enough when it starts to behave differently: each spoon stroke will lift the blobby mass cleanly off the bottom of the pot, like a thick roux when you’re making bechamel.
 Continue cooking for a few minutes more, then you’re ready.

 Line one large or sufficient small low-sided baking trays with greaseproof paper, and tip the mixture on to the paper.
 Spread it so that it’s a generous 1cm thick all over.
-As soon as you can, smooth the top neatly, either with wet hands or a wet plastic spatula: if you try to do it with anything dry, the mixture will stick.
+As soon as you can, smooth the top neatly, either with wet hands or a wet plastic spatula or knife: if you try to do it with anything dry, the mixture will stick.

 Fill a mug with boiling water, leave a sharp knife to heat up in it, then cut your cotognata into 2cm squares, keeping the knife hot and damp all the time to stop the slab wrinkling and tearing as you cut it.